We have many agents used to treat Mycobacterium tuberculosis.

-Again, like the previous drug, it's excreted in the urine, it's removed by hemodialysis,
+Again, like the previous drug, it's excreted in urine.
+It's removed by hemodialysis.

-the half-life is really changed, it's increased in patients who have renal failure.
+The half-life is really changed, it's increased in patients who have renal failures.

-So remember that this is a renally excreted drug, it's excreted to hemodialysis.
+So remember that this is a renally excreted drug, it's excreted through hemodialysis.

-So you have to keep that in mind in people who have any kind of a hepatitis.
+so you have to keep that in mind in people who have any kind of hepatitis.

 How does this drug work?
 It's kind of a unique mechanism of action.

-Okay, now at low pH, let's say a pH of five or six, that pyrazinoic acid leaks out –
+Okay.
+Now, at low pHs, at a pH of say, five or six that pyrazinoic acid leaks out of the organism

 It crosses the membrane back into the bacterium at this acid pH.

-Now, the more acidic the tissue, the more concentrated the intracellular amounts of pyrazinoic acid becomes.
+Now, the more acidic the tissue, the more concentrated the intracellular amount of pyrazinoic acid becomes.

 So the agent is actually more effective against bacteria that are existing in an acidic environment.

-It seems like - initially you think that it's kind of a gout –
+It seems like - initially, you think that it's kind of a gout kind of sensation

-kind of a sensation because a lot of people will complain of ankle and toe pain
+because a lot of people will complain of ankle and toe pain.

-but you'll start to realize that it's -- it is migratory sometimes you'll get it in the large joints,
+But you'll start to realize that it is migratory.

-This – this makes it very hard to diagnose what is going on
+This makes it very hard to diagnose what is going on

 you could be quite wrong.
 Myalgias and rashes can occur.